100phlecs/100phlecs.github.io/content/blog/2023-10-05-cleaning-up-old-code.md

 Pretty complicated...

-Reality is that, since the `class` attribute within a Phoenix template can hold any valid Elixir expression, this isn't sustainable.
+Since the `class` attribute within a Phoenix template can hold any valid Elixir expression, one can conclude this isn't sustainable.

 The solution is to use the Phoenix tokenizers and handle the AST representation of each `class`.
 So I took the time and converted the library over to use the Phoenix tokenizers.
 It's a lot simpler, but I wouldn't entirely attribute it to the different approach.
 After programming in Elixir for awhile, I found some of my previous code easier to clean up.

 Here's the new entry point of the plugin: